WillPresley/hosts/readme.md

 # Unified hosts file with fakenews extensions

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
-This repo provides several hosts files tailored to you need to block.
+A variety of tailored hosts files are provided.

-* Last updated: **July 25 2017**.
+* Last updated: **August 07 2017**.
-* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 52,364 entries.
+* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 52,121 entries.

 ### List of all hosts file variants